Robin Hood and the Curtal Friar

-"Robin Hood and the Curtal Friar" is Child Ballad number 123, about Robin Hood.
+"Robin Hood and the Curtal Friar" (Roud 1621, Child 123) is an English-language folk song about Robin Hood.

-Synopsis

-This ballad is one of those appearing in later and later versions, the earlier one appearing in damaged form in the Percy manuscript but, as with Robin Hood and Guy of Gisborne the story also appears in May Day plays and there is good reason to think that it goes back to at least the fifteenth century.
+This ballad appears in earlier and later versions, the earlier one appearing in damaged form in the Percy Folio.

+As with Robin Hood and Guy of Gisborne the story also appears in May Day plays and there is good reason to think that it goes back to at least the fifteenth century.

+Curtal

+The word curtal is used only when referring to the friar.
+It could mean "a shorter gown, worn for mobility" or indicate that he had been a gardener.

+Plot

 The outlaws have a good hunt.
 Robin Hood says there is no match for Little John within a hundred miles; Will Scadlock tells him that a friar at Fountains Abbey can.
 Robin sets out to see this monk.
 He finds him by a riverside and forces the monk to carry him over, except that the friar throws him in halfway across.
 They battle until Robin asks a favor: to let him blow on his horn.
 When the friar agrees, Robin's men appear, with bows in hand.
 The friar asks a favor: to let him whistle.
 When Robin agrees, many fierce dogs appear.
 In the later version, Little John shoots twenty of them, and the Friar agrees to make peace with Robin.
 In the earlier version, Robin Hood good-humoredly refuses further combat; in both earlier and later versions Robin invites him to join the band.